State Health Policy Grant Program

 University of California, Berkeley (Dr. Timothy Brown, Dr. James Robinson, and Dr. Christopher Whaley): Using Data to Lower Costs: California's Reference-Based Payment Experience and Implications for Other States

-- This paper estimates that if just three health insurers—Aetna, Humana and UnitedHealthcare—adopted a reference-based payments program for colonoscopies, U.S. medical spending would decrease by approximately $95 million per year.
+- This paper estimates that if just three health insurers—Aetna, Humana, and UnitedHealthcare—adopted a reference-based payments program for colonoscopies, U.S. medical spending would decrease by approximately $95 million per year.
 These estimates were modeled on the health care savings of the California Public Employees' Retirement System (CalPERS).
-A set of interactive maps allow employers and insurers to investigate the effectiveness of such programs in local markets across the U.S.
+A set of interactive maps allows employers and insurers to investigate the effectiveness of such programs in local markets across the U.S.